DISK: Differentiable Sparse Kernel Complex for Efficient Spatially-Variant Convolution: Related Work

 \subsection{High-Performance Kernel}

-Given that Gaussian blur is computationally expensive, numerous methods have been proposed to optimize its performance.
-Fast O(1) approximations of Gaussian filtering, such as the Extended Binomial Filter~\citep{zing2010extended} and methods based on Summed-Area Tables~\citep{kovesi2010fast}, are also common.
-However, their reliance on pre-computation or inherently sequential processing makes them a poor fit for the massively parallel architecture of modern GPUs.
-A more suitable approach for modern rendering is Kawase blur~\citep{kawase2003frame}, which is a multi-pass (multi-layer) filter that requires only four texture samples per pass.
-This design significantly reduces the overall sample count, enabling a high-performance blur effect.
-As an extension to the Kawase blur, Dual Filtering~\citep{Martin2015dual} introduces downsampling passes followed by upsampling passes.
-This strategy significantly reduces memory bandwidth and the number of pixels to be processed by operating on lower-resolution textures.
-However, a significant limitation for the practical application of these methods is the lack of a systematic way to map a desired Gaussian blur strength (e.g., a specific sigma value) to the corresponding parameters of the Kawase or Dual filters.
-Our work directly addresses this issue.
+Given that Gaussian blur is computationally expensive, numerous methods have been proposed to accelerate it.
+Common examples include $O(1)$ approximations such as the Extended Binomial Filter~\citep{zing2010extended} and Summed-Area Table-based methods~\citep{kovesi2010fast}.
+However, their reliance on precomputation or inherently sequential steps makes them ill-suited to the massively parallel design of modern GPUs.

+A better match for real-time rendering is Kawase blur~\citep{kawase2003frame}, a multi-pass filter that uses only four texture samples per pass.
+As an extension, Dual Filtering~\citep{Martin2015dual} introduces downsampling followed by upsampling, reducing bandwidth and computation by operating on lower-resolution textures.
+However, such pipelines trade regular downsampling for extra reconstruction work (often additional convolution) and may lose fine detail, whereas we stay at a single resolution and reduce cost via flexible sparse sampling while matching the target kernel response.
+A further practical limitation is the lack of a systematic mapping from a target Gaussian strength (e.g., a given $\sigma$) to the corresponding Kawase or Dual Filtering parameters; our work addresses this gap.